hennelly/hennelly.github.io/aboutme.md

 </p>

 <p>
   Before starting my Ph.D at University of California, Davis, I was a research technician with the Wyoming Cooperative Fish and Wildlife Research Unit and a Project Biologist for the <a href="https://www.woodriverwolfproject.org/">Wood River Wolf Project</a> based in Idaho.
-Recently, I've joined the [IUCN Canid Specialist Group](https://www.canids.org/) to help translate my research into policy and conservation.
+Recently, I've joined the <a href="https://www.canids.org/">IUCN Canid Specialist Group</a> to help translate my research into policy and conservation.
 In my freetime, I enjoy spending time outdoors -- whether hiking, camping, or observing wildlife.
 </p>